kruftt/carnac/README.md

 store.computed.octupleA.value = 16
 > { type: 'computed', name: 'octupleA', value: 16, oldValue: 0 }
 ```
-Actions are store methods recieve the store as the `this` context.
-Within actions it can be useful to batch together various state mutations into a single batch event.
+Actions are store methods which recieve the store as `this`.
+Within actions it is useful to batch together various state mutations into a single batch event.
 ```ts
 const useStore = buildStore({
     ...